Related terms: CAD, coronary arteriosclerosis, coronary atherosclerosis, coronary heart disease, CHD, hardening of the arteries

 Atherosclerosis may be present for years without causing symptoms.
 This slow disease process can begin in childhood.
 In some people, the condition can cause symptoms by the time they reach their 30s.
 In others, they do not have symptoms until they reach their 50s or 60s.
-But, as the blockage gets worse, the slowed blood supply to the heart may begin to cause something called angina pectoris, a Latin phrase that means, "strangling in the chest."
-Patients often say that angina is like a squeezing, suffocating, or burning feeling in their chest.
-The pain usually happens when the heart has an extra demand for blood, like during exercise or times of emotional stress.
+But, as the blockage gets worse, the slowed blood supply to the heart may begin to cause something called angina pectoris, chest pain.

 For certain patients with CAD, angina may not be present.
-Sometimes the lack of oxygen to the heart (called ischemia) does not cause any pain.
-In these cases, people are said to have silent ischemia.
+Sometimes the lack of oxygen to the heart (called ischemia) does not cause any pain, a condition known as silent ischemia.

 How is CAD diagnosed?

 Your doctor will take a medical history, ask about your symptoms, listen to your heart with a stethoscope, and perform certain tests, often including a chest x-ray.
 Here is a list of other tests that your doctor may order.